 About the Editorial Advisory Board

-SHERM journal is a division of the non-profit organization, FaithX Project (a religiously affiliated institute), and therefore, receives endowments from FaithX to maintain a significant presence within academia and the broader faith community.
-Nonetheless, the journal is overseen by an independent, religiously unaffiliated Editorial Advisory Board to ensure the content of the published articles meet stringent standards of critical scholarship uninfluenced by theological or ideological allegiances.
+SHERM journal is a division of the non-profit organization, FaithX Project (a religiously affiliated institute), and therefore, receives endowments from the association to maintain a significant presence within academia in order to publish social-scientific research on religion and to become a leading advocate for the scientific study of religion.
+However, SHERM is overseen by an independent, religiously unaffiliated Editorial Advisory Board to ensure its content meets stringent standards of critical religious scholarship uninfluenced by theological or ideological allegiances.

 Darren M. Slade, MATS, MDiv (Rawlings School of Divinity)

 Robert Gregory Cavin, Ph.D.
 (University of California, Irvine)